 We will hold your personal information for as long as you are a member.
 After your membership has expired, we will keep your information for as long as is required by UK law, or for up to 2 years, whichever is longer.

-We collect data about traffic to our website using Google Analytics.
+We collect data about traffic to our website and how people use our website using Google Analytics and Hotjar.
 The data available to us aggregated and anonymised, so that we cannot access personal information, such as IP addresses, and cannot identify how any individual has used the website.
 We may collect information about your computer, including your operating system and browser type, for system administration and in order to create reports.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.

 Like many services, Google Analytics uses first-party cookies to track visitor interactions as in our case, where they are used to collect information about how visitors use our site.
 We then use the information to compile reports and to help us improve our site.